monome/docs/crow/index.md

 - we have created Max for Live devices to integrate crow with Live, including: Live-synced clocks, MIDI-to-v/8, CC-to-Voltage, LFO's, executing Lua code directly in Live, parameter mapping your crow scripts, and triggering Lua chunks with MIDI
 - using the [crow] object in Max 8, create your own Live-controllable devices or standalone utilities
 - visit the [**Max and Max for Live repo on GitHub**](https://github.com/monome/crow-max)

+### birdsong (reference)

+- if you are writing or modifying norn apps, standalone scripts, or Max patches, you will want to become fluent in the language of the birds...
+- visit the [**scripting reference**](reference) to become a crow whisperer

 ## Updates